Cole Sprouse Has An Issue With This

 Keep your friends close.
 Your enemies closer. #Riverdale returns Wednesday, October 11 at 8/7c only on The CW. pic.twitter.com/OoYgm8gUyV— Riverdale (@CW_Riverdale) August 23, 2017

-It's possible that Sprouse realised that someone really does make these promotional posters, and didn't want to be *that jerk* who called them out, hence the deletion.
+It's possible that Sprouse realized that someone really does make these promotional posters, and didn't want to be *that jerk* who called them out, hence the deletion.

 However, the internet never forgets, and quickly let Sprouse know that they saw his shade with — you guessed it — memes on memes on memes.